Daniel Ricciardo joins McLaren for 2021 with Carlos Sainz off to Ferrari

 😂😂#SkyF1 #BritishGP pic.twitter.com/1wOUEyVLMn

-Ricciardo made his name at Red Bull and has often been linked with F1's big drives, as recently as this week as he was mooted as a Ferrari's Vettel replacement.
+Ricciardo, who has signed a multi-year deal, made his name at Red Bull and has often been linked with F1's big drives, as recently as this week as he was mooted as Ferrari's Vettel replacement.

 But Ferrari opted Sainz instead, with Vettel's future still unclear.